MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Using-SAN-copy-to-rapidly-provision-virtual-machines.md

 -   All Hyper-V hosts that you want to use for rapid provisioning and the library server must have access to the storage array.
 Also, they must use the same type of SAN connectivity.
 For SAN migrations to succeed, you cannot have some hosts that connect to the array through Fibre Channel and others that connect through iSCSI.
 Configuration varies, depending on your storage hardware.

     > [!NOTE]
-    > For specific configuration information, see your storage array vendorâ€™s documentation.
+    > For specific configuration information, see your storage array vendor’s documentation.

     Configuration typically includes the following: